jprichardson/node-fs-extra/README.md

 ### readJson(file, [options], callback)

-Reads a JSON file and then parses it into an object. `options` are the same that you'd pass to `fs.readFile`.
+Reads a JSON file and then parses it into an object. `options` are the same that you'd pass to [`jsonFile.readFile`](https://github.com/jprichardson/node-jsonfile#readfilefilename-options-callback).

 Alias: `readJSON()`